 On the subjects of improving, let’s address the visuals.
 The animation feels livelier, more fluid than the often stiff and awkward-feeling animation presented in Progressive’s action sequences.
-It isn’t as fluid as the original, and there are some rough moments -both in the animation and CGI department- but the visuals are far more vibrant and less awkwardly restrained as they were previously for the most part.
+It isn’t as fluid as the original, and there are some rough moments —both in the animation and CGI department-- but the visuals are far more vibrant and less awkwardly restrained as they were previously for the most part.
 Additionally, the character expressions are far more lively here to boot.
-Combine this with the generally fun character designs and fashion, and you have a fun jumping off point.
-Combine this with Haruko’s numerous hairstyles and designs this time around, and some more interesting designs for the one-off enemies of each episode, and it’s not hard to see how this was a step above the previous entry.
+Combine this with Haruko’s numerous hairstyles and clothes this time around, and some more interesting designs for the one-off enemies of each episode, and it’s not hard to see how this was a step above the previous entry.

 Finally, we arrive at the audio improvements.
-The dubbing here was more excellent than before, not just with the main and/or returning characters, but with the glorious additions of Steve Blum and Patrick Seitz as secondary characters.
+The dubbing here was even better than before.
+This includies both the main and/or returning characters, and with the glorious additions of Steve Blum and Patrick Seitz.
 However, the biggest step up is in the music.
-Where Progressive only really had one track of note -that being “Thank You, My Twilight” by The Pillows- Alternative doubles that with two of the best tracks in the franchise.
+Where Progressive only really had one track of note —that being “Thank You, My Twilight” by The Pillows— Alternative doubles that with two of the best tracks in the franchise.
 “White Summer and Green Bicycle, Red Hair and Black Guitar” is easily my favorite insert song in the franchise, with a wonderfully nostalgic feeling to it that makes reflecting on a walk or bus ride a marvelous experience.
 None of the other tracks match up, but they are at least serviceable.
 The absolute splendor of these two tracks by The Pillows is already enough to show how much more effective this show was than its predecessor.

 Written and edited by: CodeBlazeFate